OneTen Featured on CNN’s The Lead with Jake Tapper: Companies Embrace Skills Over College Degrees

 It should be no secret that prioritizing skills over degrees can provide opportunities for talent without college degrees to succeed and may help bridge a significant opportunity gap in our society.

-During a feature on CNN’s The Lead with Jake Tapper, National Correspondent Athena Jones highlights OneTen’s role at the forefront of the skills-first hiring movement.
+During a feature on CNN’s The Lead with Jake Tapper, National Correspondent Athena Jones highlights OneTen’s role at the forefront of the skills-first hiring movement.Â

-Watch the interview to hear more about why a future-forward workforce should prioritize the skills required to do the job rather than a four-year degree, putting OneTen talent like Amari Morgan, spotlighted in the story, on a sustainable career path.
+Watch the interview to hear more about why a future-forward workforce should prioritize the skills required to do the job rather than a four-year degree, putting OneTen talent like Amari Morgan, spotlighted in the story, on a sustainable career path.Â

-Amari Morgan’s Inspiring Journey
+Amari Morgan’s Inspiring JourneyÂ

 In the segment, CNN highlights the incredible journey of Amari Morgan, an Associate Controls Technologist at General Motors, a OneTen coalition member.
 Amari successfully launched her career in the tech field after completing the technology training program with OneTen talent development partner Per Scholas.
 Her story exemplifies the life-changing impact of skills-first hiring in helping those without a four-year degree succeed.

-The rising trend of skills-based hiring practices undeniably paves the way for a more equitable and inclusive workforce.
-Moreover, young people are rethinking the economics of a four-year degree due to rising costs and the debt attributed to higher-learning institutions, which will inevitably impact how skilled candidates search for and find meaningful careers.
+The rising trend of skills-based hiring practices undeniably paves the way for a more skilled and resilient workforce.
+Moreover, young people are rethinking the economics of a four-year degree due to rising costs and the debt attributed to higher-learning institutions, which will inevitably impact how skilled candidates search for and find meaningful careers. Â

-Watch the CNN segment to learn more about OneTen’s impact and how our coalition of employers and network of talent development partners is leading the charge on skills-first hiring and practice change.
+Watch the CNN segment to learn more about OneTen’s impact and how our coalition of employers and network of talent development partners is leading the charge on skills-based hiring practices.Â